Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Experiments

 where, $\hat{\mathcal{C}}_o(X_j^s)$, $\hat{\mathcal{C}}_r(X_j^r)$, and $\hat{\mathcal{C}}_o(X_j^o)$ are the prediction sets of the subject, predicate, and object in the triplet, $Y_j^s,Y_j^o \in \mathcal{Y}_o$, and $Y_j^r \in \mathcal{Y}_r$, and $n_t$ here runs over all the ground-truth triplet samples. \end{enumerate}

-\textbf{SGG Metrics.} The commonly used metrics for quantifying SGG performance are Recall@\textit{K} (R@\textit{K}) and mean-Recall@\textit{K}(mR@\textit{K}).
+\textbf{SGG Metrics.} The common metrics used for quantifying SGG performance are Recall@\textit{K} (R@\textit{K}) and mean-Recall@\textit{K}(mR@\textit{K}).
 However, since PC-SGG provides prediction sets for each detected triplet, we modify the computation of the recall hit rate.
-Instead of checking the equality of the subject, predicate, and object classes in a detected triplet with that of the matched ground truth, we check if the $3$ classes in the matched ground truth are present in the prediction set of the triplet.
-The remaining aggregation remains the same.
-We refer to these metrics coverage Recall@\textit{K} (cR@\textit{K}) and coverage mean-Recall@\textit{K} (cmR@\textit{K}) and can be considered equivalent to R@\textit{K} and mR@\textit{K} for evaluating prediction sets of scene graphs.
+Unlike R@\textit{K} where the equality of the subject, predicate, and object classes in a detected triplet is checked to that of a matched ground truth, we check if the matched ground truth \emph{is present in the triplet prediction set} obtained from PC-SGG.
+We refer to these metrics, as coverage-Recall@\textit{K} (cR@\textit{K}) and coverage-mean-Recall@\textit{K} (cmR@\textit{K}) which are specific to Conformal SGG and can be considered equivalent to standard SGG metrics R@\textit{K} and mR@\textit{K}.